- notageek.it di Mirko Iodice - http://www.notageek.it -

 The following screenshot highlights the main features of this script

-• The details of each folder are hidden by default, it is possible to display them by clicking on their names; these details include: full path, creation date, last modified date, owner, DACL (both Allow and Deny options).
+- The details of each folder are hidden by default, it is possible to display them by clicking on their names; these details include: full path, creation date, last modified date, owner, DACL (both Allow and Deny options).

-• "Expand All" and "Collapse All" links allow to display or hide all the details with a single mouse click.
+- "Expand All" and "Collapse All" links allow to display or hide all the details with a single mouse click.

-• Inheritance state is highlighted by colourful symbols.
+- Inheritance state is highlighted by colourful symbols.

 A green "=" means that permissions are inherited and not modified; folders identified by this symbol are not significant.

 More important are instead "x" and "+" symbols, respectively red and blue.
-A red "x" means infact that inheritance is turned off, while a blue "+" means that there are some differences between the permissions of the folder and those of its parents (inheritance is turned on anyway).
+A red "x" means infact that inheritance is turned off, while a blue "+" means that there are some differences between the permissions of the folder and those of its parents (inheritance is turned on anyway). - To make the output more readable, the details section of folders identified by "x" and "+" symbols displays also the parent folder's permissions.

-• There is the chance to set two different execution methods: with "verbosity = 0" (default) only the folders identified by symbols "x" and "+" are displayed; with "verbosity = 1" the complete folders structure is displayed, graphically represented with the use of indentation.
+- There is the chance to set two different execution methods: with "verbosity = 0" (default) only the folders identified by symbols "x" and "+" are displayed; with "verbosity = 1" the complete folders structure is displayed, graphically represented with the use of indentation.

-• To offer more control is possible to specify the number of sub-levels (recursion) that have to be analyzed starting from the root folder; this feature can also reduce the execution time.
+- To offer more control is possible to specify the number of sub-levels (recursion) that have to be analyzed starting from the root folder; this feature can also reduce the execution time.

 Recommendations

-NTFS Stuff, only when started on Windows 2000, prompts the user for a task priority level (1 by default).
+NTFS Stuff, only if started on Windows 2000, prompts the user for a task priority level (1 by default).
 This setting is used to limit the cpu usage during the execution.
 It is recommended to not set the 0 level when using this script on production servers or old computers, this is because the WSH Engine normally uses the most of the machine resources and this setting could cause a system freeze.
 Windows XP/2003 or higher are not affected by this problem, on these systems the script is able to automatically change his task priority level to "low", in this way the resource allocation is left to the operating system.

 We noticed that is impossibile to correctly view the output file on Windows Server 2003 systems with the "Internet Explorer Enhanced Security" feature turned on.
 To fix this problem is necessary to add about:internet in the IE Trusted Sites Zone.